tizianocolagrossi/magistrale-appunti/AOSV/00_core_concept.md

+## Devices
+Device are representation is stored in the device object, but in the Linux kernel they are also represented by special files called device files (in the folder /dev), thus the same system calls used to interact with regular files can be used.

+According to the characteristics of the underlying drivers, device files can be of two types:
+- block devices
+- character device

+Each device is associated with a couple of numbers: MAJOR and MINOR:
+- MAJOR is the key to access the device driver as registered within a driver database
+- MINOR identifies the actual instance of the device driven by that driver

+In general, the same major can be given to both a character and a block device!

 ## Char vs Block devices
+Char and Block devices behave differently, but they are organized in identical databases which are handled as hashmaps.
+They are referenced as cdev_map and bdev_map.

 The main difference from the char and the block devices is that a char device can be accessed only as a stream of sequential data, one byte after another.
 Instead the block devices can be accessed as chunk of fixed data that can be randomly accessed (not seq).
 A char deivices is like a serial port instead a block devices is like an HDD.

+For char devices the management of read/write operations is in charge of the device driver.
+This is not the same for block devices read/write operations on block devices are handled via a single API related to buffer cache operations.
+Request queues (strategies in UNIX) are the way to operate on block devices.
+Requests encapsulate optimizations to manage each specific device (e.g. via the elevator algorithm).
+The Request Interface is associated with a queue of pending requests towards the block device

-The write and the read from a block devices are handled by the driver of the dcevices.
-The char and the Block devices are mapped into the VFS (Virtual file system) The VFS is an unified way to handle the FS. the main idea of the VFS is the Common File System, this means that each physical implementation must translate its representation into the VFS's common model.
+The char and the Block devices are mapped into the VFS (Virtual file system).The VFS is an unified way to handle the FS. the main idea of the VFS is the Common File System, this means that each physical implementation must translate its representation into the VFS's common model.

 The common model consist of 4 main objects.